Real or not? Paul Goldschmidt for MVP, Bryce Harper knocks cover off ball

 That's 12 hits, all for extra bases, the first Phillies player in the modern era to accomplish that feat.
 Baseball in 2017 is awesome and weird.

 Quick thoughts ...
 Keep an eye for news on Kevin Kiermaier, who jammed his hip sliding feet-first into first base.
 Hard to fault him there, as he otherwise might have collided with Jose Abreu.
 This is a reminder: Why can't baseball have the "softball" first base, the orange one in foul territory?
 That would eliminate these potential collisions and also create a runner's lane to avoid those controversial plays when a throw hits the runner. ...
 David Price said the other day he's going to limit his interviews with the Boston media.
 Then he goes out and gives up six runs in five innings to the Yankees, including two home runs by Gary Sanchez (who has four career hits off Price, all home runs).
 I'm sure talk radio in Boston will be gentle with Mr. Price. ...
-Joey Votto goes 4-for-4 to help send the Cardinals to their seventh straight loss.
+The Reds' Joey Votto went 4-for-4 to help send the Cardinals to their seventh straight loss.
 I'm sure talk in St. Louis will be gentle on Friday.